MENU

 Mission

-• To position Portuguese architecture and the Lisbon and Portugal brands on the international cultural circuit
+• Position Portuguese architectural practice, Lisbon and Portugal brands on the international cultural circuit with a media projection that transcends geographical borders

 The Triennale